coreos/rpm-ostree/doc/treefile.md

  * `install-langs`: Array of strings, optional.
 This sets the RPM _install_langs macro.
 Set this to e.g. `["en_US", "fr_FR"]`.

+ * `documentation`: boolean, optional.
+If this is set to false it sets the RPM transaction flag "nodocs" which makes yum/rpm not install files marked as documentation.
+The default is true.

  * `packages`: Array of strings, mandatory: Set of installed packages.
    Names prefixed with an `@` (e.g. `@core`) are taken to be the names of comps groups.